2021–22 UEFA Europa Conference League qualifying

-The 2021–22 UEFA Europa Conference League qualifying phase and play-off round began on 6 July and ended on 26 August 2021.
+2021–22 UEFA Europa Conference League qualifying was the preliminary phase of the 2021–22 UEFA Europa Conference League, prior to the competition proper.
+Qualification consisted of the qualifying phase (first to third rounds) and the play-off round.
+It began on 6 July and ended on 26 August 2021.

-A total of 163 teams competed in the qualifying system of the 2021–22 UEFA Europa Conference League, which includes the qualifying phase and the play-off round, with 24 teams in Champions Path and 139 teams in Main Path.
+A total of 163 teams competed in the qualifying system, with 24 teams in Champions Path and 139 teams in Main Path.
 The 22 winners in the play-off round advanced to the group stage, to join the 10 losers of the Europa League play-off round.

 Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).

 Teams

 Champions Path

 The Champions Path included league champions which were eliminated from the Champions Path qualifying phase of the Champions League and the Champions Path qualifying phase of the Europa League, and consisted of the following rounds: